-Discover Albuquerque: The Duke City
+Discover Albuquerque ATTRACTIONS: The Duke City

-To fully enjoy the city, plan your vacation around any or all of Albuquerque’s unique events, such as Balloon Fiesta, world music extravaganza Globalquerque! at the stunning National Hispanic Cultural Center, or the Gathering of Nations Pow Wow (one of the nation’s largest Native American gatherings).
+To fully enjoy the city, plan your vacation around any or all of Albuquerque’s unique attractions and events, such as Balloon Fiesta, world music extravaganza Globalquerque! at the stunning National Hispanic Cultural Center, or the Gathering of Nations Pow Wow (one of the nation’s largest Native American gatherings).
 These are but three of a year-round calendar of things to do in Albuquerque.